Construction Accidents Law

 - One in three workplace-related deaths are from fatal falls.

 - OSHA scaffolding regulations are designed to protect construction workers from workplace injuries.

 - Most workers injured in a scaffold accident or ladder fall can get workers' compensation to pay their medical bills.

 Almost two-thirds of construction workers use scaffolding while on the job.
 According to the Occupational Safety and Health Administration (OSHA), construction site workers also frequently use ladders and other types of lifts.
 As a result, falls are among the top causes of injuries and deaths in the construction industry.

 A Bureau of Labor Statistics (BLS) report found that 52 workers died in scaffolding accidents in 2020.
 The Centers for Disease Control and Prevention (CDC) reported that one in three workplace-related deaths were from fatal falls, with most of those related to ladders.

-Scaffolding and ladder accidents can result in a range of serious injuries, including broken bones, fractured spines and traumatic brain injuries.
-A BLS study found that 72 percent of workers injured in scaffolding accidents were hurt when the structure collapsed, they slipped and fell, or they were struck by a falling object.
-These types of accidents could be prevented if everyone in the construction industry complied with OSHA scaffold regulations.
+Scaffolding and ladder accidents can result in a range of serious injuries, including broken bones, spinal cord injuries, and traumatic brain injuries (TBIs).
+A BLS study found that most workers injured in scaffolding accidents were hurt when the scaffolding collapsed, they slipped and fell, or they were struck by a falling object.

 Due to the height involved, scaffolding and ladder accident injuries tend to be serious.
 Common injuries include:

-Families who lose a loved one to a scaffolding or ladder accident may wish to speak to an attorney about filing a wrongful death lawsuit.
-This type of claim could lead to a settlement that covers funeral and burial costs, loss of income, loss of companionship and other related damages.
+Families who lose a loved one to a scaffolding or ladder accident may wish to speak to an injury lawyer about filing a wrongful death lawsuit.
+This type of claim could lead to a settlement that covers funeral and burial costs, loss of support, loss of companionship, and other related damages.